DiogoFerreira7/GPT3/README.md

 This project follows the principle of iteratively implementing small building blocks each coming closer to the original GPT3 (124M) implementation.

-The following was the order of the implementations:
+#### The following was the order of the implementations:
+- Bigram model
+- MLP
+- Transformer
+- Tokeniser
+- GPT3

 ### Papers

 The following papers were read and used to match the GPT3 implementation to its true origin, understand the separate components and optimise the model

+Attention is all you need

+Flash attention & flash attention 2

+gpt 3 / 2

+cuda paper explaining bfloat16

 ### Credits